svenberra/NewtonUnityPlugin/README.md

 Demo
 ====

-If you want to test without compiling or see how to use the GameObject download the follow Unity Project. http://www.svenberra.net/NewtonDemo.zip
+If you want to test without compiling or see how to use the GameObjects, download the following Unity Project. http://www.svenberra.net/NewtonDemo.zip